 Making it personal

 Your long-term care insurance should fit your personal situation.
-An individual may need a different level of coverage than a married couple because a single person has to consider the long-term care needs of only one person.
+An individual may need a different level of coverage than a married couple because a single person must consider the long-term care needs of only one person.
 For couples, consider the effect on your spouse's financial situation if you have an extended long-term care situation.
 It’s also important to factor in your family medical history and know the risks you face.
 Certain hereditary diseases in your family—like Alzheimer's or diabetes—could make it more likely that you’ll have long-term care needs in the future.

 A thoughtful long-term care coverage decision is all about balance—weighing what you can afford, the kind of care you expect, and the risks you might face.
 It is not just a financial decision, but using insurance may help relieve the emotional and physical burden for caregivers such as family members and friends.
 Made carefully, it's a decision that may help avoid financial catastrophe and provide you with peace of mind for your retirement.